-Presentation:
+\Presentation:

 10-8 7-5 4-2 1-0 Preparedness Student is completely prepared and has obviously rehearsed.
 Student seems pretty prepared but might have needed a couple more rehearsals.
 The student is somewhat prepared, but it is clear that rehearsal was lacking.
 Student does not seem at all prepared to present.
-Content and Comprehension Shows a full understanding of the topic and can accurately answer posed questions by classmates about the topic. about the topic.
-Shows a good understanding of parts of the topic and can accurately answer a few questions posed by classmates about the topic.
-Does not seem to understand the topic very well and is unable to answer posed questions by classmates about the topic.
+Content and Comprehension Shows a full understanding of a worthwhile topic and can accurately answer posed questions by classmates.
+Shows a good understanding of a worthwhile topic and can accurately answer most questions posed by classmates.
+Shows a good understanding of parts of a mostly worthwhile topic and can accurately answer a few questions posed by classmates.
+Does not seem to understand the topic very well and is unable to answer posed questions by classmates.
+Topic is not worthwhile.
 Speaks Clearly Speaks clearly and distinctly all (100-95%) the time, and mispronounces no words.
 Speaks clearly and distinctly all (100-95%) the time, but mispronounces one word.
 Speaks clearly and distinctly most (94-85%) of the time.
 Mispronounces no more than one word.
 Often mumbles or cannot be understood OR mispronounces more than one word.
 Listens to Other Presentations Listens intently.
 Does not make distracting noises or movements. = Sometimes does not appear to be listening but is not distracting.
 Sometimes does not appear to be listening and has distracting noises or movements.

-Character Rant:
+\Character Rant: